-With a master’s in healthcare management from Florida Tech, students gain a strong business foundation in critical management areas such as accounting, marketing, human resources and information systems and combine that with unique expertise tailored to the healthcare industry.
-The Nathan M. Bisk College of Business at Florida Tech values innovation, diversity, ethics and leadership as the cornerstones of a 21st century business education.
+With a master’s in healthcare management from Florida Tech, students gain a strong business foundation in critical management areas such as accounting, marketing, human resources, and information systems, and combine that with unique expertise tailored to the healthcare industry.
+The Nathan M. Bisk College of Business at Florida Tech values innovation, diversity, ethics, and leadership as the cornerstones of a 21st century business education.

 This small, personalized, executive cohort program meets one weekend a month.
-The Cohort model has a trans-disciplinary curriculum, allowing students to apply theories and practices in daily workplace situations in a variety of health care settings and organizations.
-The model provides a setting in which faculty in the fields of public health, health administration, public policy, leadership, and business are brought together as colleagues and experts from the field.
+The cohort model has a trans-disciplinary curriculum, allowing students to apply theories and practices in daily workplace situations in a variety of healthcare settings and organizations.
+The model provides a setting in which faculty in the fields of public health, health administration, public policy, leadership, and business are brought together as colleagues and experts in the field.

 Florida Tech faculty members play a vital role in the vision of “Excellence in Educating Future Entrepreneurial Leaders” for every student seeking a healthcare management degree.

-According to the Bureau of Labor Statistics, employment of medical and health services managers is projected to grow 17 percent from 2014 to 2024, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of medical and health services managers is projected to grow 17% from 2014 to 2024, much faster than the average for all occupations.
 Because of the substantial changes taking place due to the growth of managed care efforts to privatize the delivery of public health services, employers look for graduates who have training in public health leadership, exposure to the core scientific disciplines within public health, experience with organization theory and management science, training in community development and empowerment, as well as training in ethics and social justice.
-Graduates of Florida Tech’s healthcare management degree program work for organizations such as Department of Healthcare and Human Services, New Vision Systems, Inc., The Eye Institute and more.
+Graduates of Florida Tech’s healthcare management degree program work for organizations such as Department of Healthcare and Human Services, New Vision Systems, Inc., the Eye Institute, and more.